A Complementary Approach to Incorrectness Typing: Refutation

 One might also expect a left rule for refuting formulas of shape $M:A \to B$.
 Semantically, to refute $M : A \to B$ requires showing there exists some $N \in \mng*{A}$ such that $M\,N \notin \mng*{B}$.
 This suggests a rule like:

-However, it would violate a nice property of our rules, namely that every term occurring in a premise of the rule is a subterm of a term occurring in the conclusion of the rule.
-Thus, we exclude such a rule for refuting arrow types. \end{remark} \end{added}
+However, this rule would not be sound, since refuting $M\,N:B$ does not establish $M\,N\notin \mng*{B}$ -- it can be that $M\,N$ diverges.
+Such a rule would also violate a nice property of our rules, namely that every term occurring in a premise of the rule is a subterm of a term occurring in the conclusion. \end{remark} \end{added}

 \begin{remark} Our type system in Figure~\ref{fig:simple-two-sided-rules} contains just one left rule for each shape of stuck term, explaining the conditions under which such a term would get stuck.
 In contrast, in the two-sided systems of \cite{ramsay-walpole-popl2024}, there are a large number of primitive left rules, whose choice appears quite arbitrary and lack a convincing justification for their inclusion.
 For example, the two-sided system for PCF includes a rule \rlnm{Dis} for refuting that a term $M$ evaluates to a value of some type by means of verifying that it either diverges or evaluates to a value of some disjoint type, but they choose \emph{not} to include a rule like our derived rule \rlnm{PairL1}.
 The reason given is that there is much overlap between these rules, for example they can both be used to show $(\pn{1},\,\pn{2}) : \mathsf{Nat} \types$.
 However, they are ultimately incomparable in expressive power, \rlnm{Dis} is applicable even when the term subject $M$ is not literally a pair, whereas \rlnm{PairL1} applies even when the subject $(P,\,Q)$ may not evaluate to a pair value, for example when $P$ or $Q$ goes wrong.
 In our system, however, both rules are derivable so there is no choice to make -- the system of Figure~\ref{fig:simple-two-sided-rules} inherently contains both reasoning principles already.